jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 #.
 Right click on the **lysozyme.out** item in the IFT list.
 Select the “Electron Density (DENSS)” option.

 #.
-Running DAMMIF generates a lot of files.
+Running DENSS generates a lot of files.
 Click the “Select/Change Directory” button,
     make a new folder in the **atsas_data** directory called **lysozyme_denss** and select that folder.